-We also tuck in and trim the vines to be sure they are not touching the ground.
+We also tuck in and trim vines to be sure they are not touching the ground.
 Touching the ground is the easiest way for them to pick up mildew and transfer it to the whole of the vine.
-Mildew is a danger in vineyards as it defoliates the vine and without foliage the grapes will not be healthy and grow into a proper bunch fit for harvesting to make wine.
+Mildew is a danger in vineyards as it defoliates the vine.
+Without foliage the grapes will not be healthy and grow into a proper bunch fit for harvesting to make wine.

 At the same time we also trim any additional shoots around the roots that have sprung up.
 You don’t want extra shoots taking away the energy from the grape producing.

 Vineyards in summer are hot places as there is no shade.
 Work usually starts very early, in the cool of the morning.
 I was always lucky as I normally finish about mid-day, since I had to still look after my shop.
 This is a luxury, as Pumpjack and those in other vineyards work through the whole day, no matter the heat.